Facebook Inc. is an online social media and networking company listed on the Nasdaq Stock Market in the United States of America.

 Facebook Inc. is not a dividend-paying company.
 So it creates returns to shareholders by doing share buybacks since dividends are taxable in the United States of America.

 Being a tech company that monopolizes and has such a huge user base, it is bound to invite some controversies.
 The data breach of the Cambridge Analytica scandal is proof that Facebook Inc. is not a perfect company.
-Data leak incidents will always be a risk when it comes to investing in tech companies which hold vital user details and information.
+Data leak incidents will always be a risk when it comes to investing in tech companies that hold vital user details and information.

-However, rather than being too focused on the downside risk and threats of being a Facebook shareholder, it is more important to also look at the potential Facebook can grow.
+But, rather than being too focused on the downside risk and threats of being a Facebook shareholder, it is more important to also look at the potential Facebook can grow.
 Its social media user coverage is still increasing, and even Google’s G+ was unable to pose any significant challenge.

 There is definitely room for Facebook Inc. to grow further.
 But be always prepared for some regulatory challenges and risks it would encounter on the way to its growth.